First Impressionist Exhibition: The Exhibition of the Impressionists

 Impression, Sunrise by Claude Monet, 1873.

 Louis Leroy's review was the first use of the term "Impressionists", a term that would come to refer to the artists who painted in style of Impressionism.
 Leroy's use of the word "impression" derived from the title of Claude Monet's painting Impression, Sunrise.
 Monet chose to call his painting an "impression" after Edmond Renoir (the brother of Pierre-Auguste Renoir), the editor of the exhibition catalog, complained that the titles of his paintings were too monotonous.
 Monet told him "Why don't you just put Impression!"
 Critics had sometimes previously used the term "impression" in reference to the landscape paintings of Camille Corot, Charles-François Daubigny, and Johan Jongkind.
 The members of the Batignolles group had also previously used the term "impression" in reference to creating "impressions of nature".

 The First Impressionist Exhibition was a commercial failure.
 Money earned from entrance fees, catalog sales, commissions on painting sales, etc. amounted to 10,221.50 francs.
 Expenses from rent, decorations, insurance, wages, etc. amounted to 9,272.20 francs.
 The remaining 949.20 francs were added to 2,359.50 in outstanding shares.
 In December 1874, Renoir called a meet where he announced that, after paying off all debts, the Société anonyme still owed over 3,700 francs in liabilities, but only had about 278 francs remaining.
 All of the members still owed about 185 francs each.
 The group was then liquidated, and members that had already paid their dues for the next year were refunded.

 Legacy

 Despite the commercial and critical failure of the First Impressionist Exhibition and the Société anonyme, the Impressionists would not be dissuaded from pursuing their own style and would hold seven more Impressionist Exhibitions.
-A second exhibition was held in 1876, a third 1877, a fourth in 1879, a fifth in 1880, a sixth 1881, a seventh in 1882, and an eight and final exhibition was held in 1886.
+A second exhibition was held in 1876, a third in 1877, a fourth in 1879, a fifth in 1880, a sixth in 1881, a seventh in 1882, and an eighth and final exhibition was held in 1886.